espflight/.github/profile/README.md

 The project combines flight-controller firmware, a dedicated Android application, practical documentation, and a tested reference build to provide an accessible path into DIY flight-control development.

-ESPFlight is designed for makers, students, educators, embedded developers, and drone enthusiasts who want to learn how a flight-control system works and experiment with affordable hardware.
+ESPFlight is designed for makers, students, educators, embedded developers, and drone enthusiasts who want to understand how a flight-control system works and experiment with affordable hardware.

 ---

-## Ecosystem
+## The Ecosystem

-### ESPFlight Firmware
+### 🚁 ESPFlight Firmware

-The core flight-controller firmware responsible for processing control inputs and maintaining stable flight.
+The core flight-controller firmware responsible for processing pilot commands and maintaining stable flight.

 Current development areas include: